nephics/beanstalkt/README.md

 Where `jid` is the job id that beanstalkd has given the job when putting in on the queue.

 The client will attempt to automatically re-connect if the socket connection to beanstalkd is closed unexpectedly.
 In other cases where an error occur, an exception will be passed to the callback function.

+### Command line client

+The package also includes a command line client for interacting with beanstalkd directly from the commandline.
+Here is an example usage corresponding to the code example above:

+Put a job in the default tube (program returns the jid of the new job):

+    > python -m beanstalkt.cmd put "A job to work on" 1

+Reserved a job from the default tube and delete it:

+    > python -m beanstalkt.cmd reserve delete
+    {
+      "body": "A job to work on",
+      "jid": 1
+    }

+The documentation is available using the `-h` option, e.g.:

+    > python -m beanstalkt.cmd -h
+    > python -m beanstalkt.cmd put -h
+    > python -m beanstalkt.cmd reserve -h

+All relevant commands are available via the command line client.

 ## The job lifecycle